3 Personal Development Tools that Shift Your Perspective from Frustration to Positivity

 We’re all human, so most of us respond to bad days in broadly similar ways.
 We accept them as outside of our control, and see ourselves as the victims of circumstance.
 This is a perfectly natural response that comes from a basic instinct that we all share.
 It’s easy, particularly in difficult moments, to forget that we do have power over our neurological responses.

 Life Ladder helps you grow and cultivate that power.
-Our method of everyday micro-learning helps you to develop healthy learning habits - subconsciously preparing you to tackle the very worst of bad days.
+Our method of everyday e-learning using micro-learning principles helps you to develop healthy learning habits - subconsciously preparing you to tackle the very worst of bad days.

 There are innumerable resources on the Life Ladder platform that tackle these day-to-day challenges.